wp-plugins/mailchimp-for-wp/readme.txt

 2. Add a sign-up checkbox to various places on your website.
 3. An example sign-up checkbox.
 4. An example sign-up form in my footer on dannyvankooten.com.
 More [MailChimp sign-up form examples](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/demo-sign-up-forms/) are available on my website.
-5. You can create multiple sign-up forms in [MailChimp for WordPress Pro](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/)
-6. Editing a form got a lot easier in the premium version.
+5. **Premium only:** Create multiple AJAX powered sign-up forms.
+6. **Premium only:** Use the field wizard to easily add advanced fields to your form mark-up.
+You don't have to write any HTML, if you want.
+7. **Premium only:** Design beautiful sign-up forms using the form CSS designer.
-7. Gain valuable insights which method your visitors used to subscribe for any given time period using beautiful line charts.
-(Premium version only)
+8. **Premium only:** Gain valuable insights which method your visitors used to subscribe for any given time period using beautiful line charts.
+[Upgrade to the premium version now.](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/)

 == Changelog ==